Skip to Content

 “Before starting a new diet, it’s always a good idea to speak with your primary care provider,” Krautkramer says.
 “Generally, choosing a plant-based diet is a healthy option.
 Choosing more whole grains, fruits and vegetables, and foods that contain more fiber can help you feel full and keep a healthy weight.”

-Fish, low-fat foods and nuts in moderate quantity are also healthy options.
+Fish, low-fat foods, and nuts in moderate quantity also are healthy options.

 Tips for the Long Term